unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 The beta phase has recently been [awarded funding via the Local Digital Fund](https://www.gov.uk/government/news/councils-given-1-2-million-for-innovative-digital-projects), alongside five other collaborative projects, meaning that BoPS is able to continue progressing into the next phase.

-Southwark Council, project partners, MHCLG and Unboxed have just kicked off the beta phase of this back-office planning system project (project phase name: ‘Beta BoPS’) to design and develop the ‘Assessment and recommendation’ element of the service.
+Southwark Council, project partners, MHCLG and Unboxed have just kicked off the beta phase of this back-office planning system project (project phase nickname: ‘Beta BoPS’) to design and develop the ‘assessment and recommendation’ element of the service.

 Throughout this next project phase, the team will also be working closely with Open Systems Lab, who are focusing on an applicant-facing system through their work with [Plan✕](https://beta.planx.uk/southwark) and [RIPA](https://www.ripa.digital/) (Reducing Invalid Planning Applications).

-Keep up-to-date with [project progress via Medium](https://medium.com/ubxd), in which the team will be sharing weeknotes, links and other project updates.
+Keep up-to-date with [project progress via Medium](https://medium.com/ubxd), in which the team will be sharing sprint notes, links and other project updates.
 Also, if you would like to have a conversation about the project to find out more, please get in touch:

 * <mailto:jack.ricketts@southwark.gov.uk>
 * <mailto:graeme.mccubbin@unboxed.co>